lowsound42/blog/content/posts/nvim.md

 vim.keymap.set("n", "<down>", '<cmd>echo "Use j to move!!"<CR>')
 ```

-I have a habit of defaulting to the arrow keys by habit and I want to reaaaallly immerse myself in Vim-land now.
+I have a habit of defaulting to the arrow keys and I want to reaaaallly immerse myself in Vim-land now.
 So arrow keys are turned off and I have to navigate the 'right' way.
 I'm getting better at it.

 In general I like it so far.
 Is it WAY more work to set this up than vscode or vscodium?
 Yes, 100%, for sure.
 But it's a lot of fun, I know more about what is going on, and I have total control over it.
 If you know me, then you know that I like that even if it's a little inconvenient.
 So I will keep going down this path and building this out.
 As I said before, this Neovim journey is just starting now, there's a lot to do with the LSP config, more searching around for cool themes, and most importantly **getting good at Vim**!